yi-cheng-liu/3d_gaussian_sam/README.md

 ## 🚀 1.
 Motivation
-The recent Neural Radiance Fields (NeRF) offers impressive results on building 3D object given several surrounding images.
+The recent Neural Radiance Fields (NeRF) offers impressive results in building 3D objects given several surrounding images.
 However, it still has some drawbacks, such as its reliance on the Multi-Layer Perceptron (MLP) network, and the time-consuming training process.
 NVIDIA addresses the problem with [instant-ngp](https://github.com/NVlabs/instant-ngp), a solution that significantly accelerates NeRF's training, but still with some blurry effect on the object.
 Thus, to further enhance the fine details, 3D Gaussian splatting employs Gaussian-based representation.
-Even though, object still have to be extracted, which Segment Anything Model (SAM) has great preformance on such task.
+Even though, objects still have to be extracted, which Segment Anything Model (SAM) has great performance on such a task.
 Integrating SAM's robust segmentation capabilities with the intricate 3D Gaussian representation, we introduce a novel method aimed at delivering unparalleled quality on 3D objects given 2D images.

 ## 💻 2.
 Prerequisites

 #### Gaussian Splatting
 This is a new emerging 3D reconstruction tool with fast training speed and high quality.
-Official website could be found in [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
+The official website can be found in [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
 ```bash
 # Install dependencies of Gaussian Splatting
 git clone --recursive https://github.com/yi-cheng-liu/3d_gaussian_sam.git